Daneliya Tuleshova: 2020: Da NeL and America's Got Talent

 In 2020, Daneliya was scheduled to have a concert in Texas, United States.
 However, this was cancelled due to the COVID-19 pandemic.

 In February 2020, during an interview with Kazakh TV channel Gakku TV, Daneliya announced that she would launch a new music project under the stage name "Da NeL".
-Her first single as "Da NeL", "хзчздз" (Nobody freakin' knows what the homework is), was premiered on YouTube on 4 February 2020.
-Her second single, "Мой день" (My Day), was premiered in April 2020.
-Succeeding singles are "OMG" and "FIRE", respectively premiered in May and June 2020.
+Her first single as "Da NeL" premiered on YouTube on 4 February 2020.
+Her second single, "Мой день" ("My Day") premiered in April 2020.
+Succeeding singles, "OMG" and "FIRE", respectively premiered in May and June 2020.

 In June, she auditioned for America's Got Talent singing "Tears of Gold" by Faouzia and passed with a yes from judges Simon Cowell, Sofia Vergara, Heidi Klum, and Howie Mandel.
 Her performance was praised by Faouzia, who described her voice and stage presence as "amazing".

 She advanced to the live shows, performing "Sign of the Times" by Harry Styles on the 18 August Quarterfinals.
 She advanced to the Semifinals via online public vote.
 She performed to "Who You Are" by Jessie J, and advanced to the Finals.

 For her final performance, she sang Sia's "Alive".
 She did not advance to the top 5 and ultimately placed 6th.

 2021: Signing with 4 Chords Records and further music releases

+In May 2021 it was reported that Tuleshova was named Flagship Artist of American label '4 Chords Records'.
+Her first single with that label, "Like You Used To", gained over 100k on streaming platforms within days of its release.

+Personal life

+Tuleshova graduated from Brookline High School in 2024.